YangCatalog/admin_ui/README.md

 ### Usage

-This tab works exactly like a config tab file, except that it is necessary to first select which NGINX file you want to display.
+This tab works exactly same like a config tab, except you are not able to update selected NGINX file.

 ## Files